Photo by Heather Daniels Pusey

 LAKE was raised by The Woods, The Cranberry Bog, The Climbing Trees, The Brook, and The Pond in Connecticut, where as a child she led hiking expeditions in the forest with the intention of getting lost.
 Though she still gets lost, she also finds her way.
 Named by a lake in Maine called South Pond, she has come full circle back home to the woods where she was raised to share what she experienced as a child.
 With the support and inspiration of the more-than-human world and the Wabanaki land that she lives on, LAKE works to heal the human and more-than-human relationship by nurturing nature ecology, inner ecology, and community ecology—in the field and forest and around the table—through forest therapy guiding, the way of council facilitation, forest tea ceremony crafting, practicing Shamanism, designing educational experiences, photographing nature, vegan cooking/baking, and designing community meals.
 The gift LAKE brings to children is seeing their true nature and nurturing that nature.
 Like children, she holds a sense of curiosity and wonder when it comes to understanding the world.
 This curiosity keeps her on an endless path of growth.
 She sees herself as a guide who nurtures individual growth by creating consensual, spacious, safe, deep, and inspiring learning experiences where all can thrive and bloom.
 LAKE has worked with young adults and youth in various programs using project-based, place-based, and experiential educational approaches—as a Field Instructor in a wilderness therapy program in the mountains of North Carolina; as an Architect/Educator/Curriculum Developer and a Kayak Instructor in the wilds of NYC, and as an Elementary Art Teacher and an Undergraduate Architectural Studio Instructor in inner-city Atlanta.
 She has also been trained in Wilderness First Aid and CPR, Compassionate Communication, Leave-No-Trace Principles, and Non-violent Crisis Intervention.
 A lover of stories and with several ideas for children’s books up her sleeve LAKE looks forward to finding time and space for writing as well as learning more about her ancestral Mi’kmaq roots and imagines sharing these interests, among others, in her educational offerings.

-CPR and First Aid Certified
+Wilderness First Aid

 As an aspiring outdoor educator, I deeply appreciate the thought and care that the staff community brings to our collaboration with one another in creating the inspiring and intentional experience that is White Ash Learning.